 RV wind turbines can begin to generate power at winds just under 10 mph but require wind blowing at 26-30 mph to achieve their rated capacity.
 That’s a relatively strong breeze, and it needs to be continuous.

 It’s just difficult to know if you can rely on a steady wind.
 You know the sun will rise daily.
 Even if there are clouds, you know it’ll come out sooner or later.
 But you can’t predict the wind.

 Advantages of RV Wind Turbines

-The largest advantage to a wind turbine is the ability to generate renewable energy during the night when a solar system would not produce power.
+The largest advantage of a wind turbine is the ability to generate renewable energy during the night when a solar system would not produce power.
 This of course only works if it’s windy.
-During cloudy or stormy days a wind turbine could keep generating power as well where solar shuts down.
+During cloudy or stormy days a wind turbine could keep generating power as well when solar shuts down.

-They’re also environmentally friendly and realitivly easy to install.
-Sometimes they can also be more cost effective than a large solar array.
+They’re also environmentally friendly and relatively easy to install.
+Sometimes they can also be more cost-effective than a large solar array.